victorangeloblancada/victorangeloblancada.github.io-jekyll/_pages/about.md

 #### Business Analyst (2014-2015)

-- Assigned to work on-site on management consulting and analytics projects at client offices.
+- Assigned to work on-site on management consulting and analytics projects at client offices in North America.
 - Directed the $400MM USD fiber network expansion project of a Fortune 500 telecommunications company by running a large-scale network optimization algorithm to determine the network layout that will maximize the expected revenue based on predicted lifetime value of potential customers.
-- Generated $9MM in cost-savings for a manufacturing company through on-site strategic sourcing and vendor contract renegotiation.
+- Generated $9MM in cost-savings for a US manufacturing company through on-site strategic sourcing and vendor contract renegotiation.

 ## Educational Experience